k-soliman/DeepFl-LogP/README.md

 Then use cd to navigate to the script directory

-Run the pyton script using:
+Run the python script on the Terminal:

 >> python KarLogP_script.py